influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSchedulerName(schedulerName)
 ```

-Set scheduler name for all pods.
+"Set scheduler name for all pods.
 Will be overridden if container/script template's scheduler name is set.
-Default scheduler will be used if neither specified.
+Default scheduler will be used if neither specified."

 ### fn spec.withServiceAccountName